katacek/car-accidents-statistic-cz/README.md

 ## CU usage

-Depends on time period - approximatelly 1CU per one area and one year of data.
+Depends on time period - approximatelly 1CU per one area and one year.